 - Approval by an Authorized Departmental Approver

 Verify the quantity and quality of your order when you receive it.
 If your order is incorrect, or if you are returning any items, immediately inform Procurement.
-Doing so prevents over-paying the vendor and over-charging your department's budget.
+Doing so prevents overpaying the vendor and overcharging your department's budget.

-Why Purchase Orders are Necessary
+Why Purchase Orders Are Necessary

 A purchase order assists budget management.
 Following procurement procedures results in spending your department’s budget most effectively.
 Purchase orders also create a budgetary commitment, which helps to prevent an unexpected shortage of funds at the end of the fiscal year.
-A purchase order is also necessary to track orders.
+A purchase order also is necessary to track orders.

 Following procurement procedures generally results in faster delivery times and prompt payment of your orders because a purchase order is the only way Procurement, Receiving, Mail Services, and Accounts Payable can track your order.
 A tremendous workload is created for each of these departments when an order is placed without following the procurement procedures.
-A purchase order, procurement card or check request are the only authorized methods of purchasing goods or services for the College.
+A purchase order, procurement card, or check request are the only authorized methods of purchasing goods or services for the College.